 How to detain water with a Purple Roof

-Purple-Roof+ is the simplest and least expensive solution if you would like a detention green roof.
-A standard Purple-Roof can be upgraded from a retention-oriented green roof to a detention + retention oriented green roof for $10-20/m2 ($1-2/sqft).
+Purple-Roof is the simplest and least expensive solution if you would like a detention green roof.
+A standard Sponge Roof can be upgraded from a retention-oriented green roof to a detention + retention oriented green roof for $10-20/m2 ($1-2/sqft).
 This roof can then detain 2.5-5cm (1-2”) of water for anywhere between 1-10 hours.

 This is a passive system that works all the time.
 Every time, which satisfies the project civil engineer for their stormwater calculations.
 It achieves a lot for relatively little extra weight and costs.